Apply Now Apply Now Apply Now

 5. Email Gateway

-An email gateway filters, monitors, and routes email traffic between networks, ensuring safe and reliable email communication.
+An email gateway filters, monitors, and routes email traffic between networks to ensure safe, reliable email communication.

 What it does: